Rotate claim signer key

 Partial-failure recovery

-Rotation is three on-chain operations (addKey, removeKey, DB update) plus an off-chain key mint.
-Each step has a documented recovery path:
+Rotation covers three on-chain operations (addKey, removeKey, DB update) plus an off-chain key mint.
+Each step has a documented recovery path you can follow independently:

 Rollback

-If rotation needs to be aborted after addKey but before removeKey:
+If you need to abort rotation after addKey but before removeKey:

-• Leave the old EOA as the active signer in the claim-issuer participant issuerEoaAddress and issuerWalletId fields.
+- Leave the old EOA as the active signer in the claim-issuer participant

-If the old key is suspected to be compromised, do not roll back.
-Complete the rotation by running removeKey on the old key as soon as the new key is verified working.
-A compromised old key remaining on the identity is the worst possible state: finishing the rotation, even out of order, is preferable to rolling back.
+If the signing key is suspected compromised, do not roll back.
+Complete the rotation by running removeKey on the old key as soon as the new key verifies.
+A compromised key remaining on the identity is the worst outcome: finishing the rotation, even out of order, is better than rolling back.